-Seek emergency medical help if you experience:
+Seek emergency medical help if you:

-- extreme stomach or lower abdominal pain
+- have extreme stomach or lower abdominal pain

-- vomiting brown, stool-like contents
+- start vomiting a brown, stool-like substance

 Examples of high-fiber foods include:

-The more processed a food is, the less fiber it likely has.
-The recommended daily amount of fiber is roughly 20 to 25 grams per day if you eat a 2,500-calorie diet.
+According to Mayo Clinic, the recommended daily amount of fiber is roughly 30 to 38 grams per day for men, and 21 to 25 grams per day for women.
 If you eat much less, slowly increase your intake.